nprapps/nprapps.github.com/_posts/2015-02-18-multivariate-testing.markdown

 The story, if you haven’t seen it, is presented as an audio slideshow.
 Users listen to story while text, photos, and animated gifs appear on the screen, synchronized to the audio.
 After the story has finished, we show a conclusion slide with project credits and a link to [another Look At This post](http://apps.npr.org/lookatthis/posts/mystkowski-loves/) we think users of this story would like.
 In previous stories, we would also include share buttons for Facebook, Twitter and email on this slide.
 We have tried something like this on a few stories now, and the share buttons have been highly unsuccessful.
 No one uses them.

-Our mission as a team is to help [create empathy](http://hackerjournalist.net/2014/04/24/what-is-your-mission/), so letting the stories shine on their own always comes first, but once you've seen a story we also want to help you to get to other meaningful things.
+Our mission as a team is to help [create empathy](http://hackerjournalist.net/2014/04/24/what-is-your-mission/), so letting the stories shine on their own always comes first, but once you've seen a story we also want to help you do other meaningful things.
 We want to encourage users to take more productive actions at the end of stories so to see which action would be *most* productive, we decided to test some variations.

 First, we chose to experiment with two main actions: following our social media accounts for more stories or donating to NPR so we can continue to do more work like this.
-Then, we hypothesized that there would be an impact if we first asked users if they liked the story (our "Care Question"), before presenting either of these options.
-So, combining these possibilities we ended up with the following variations:
+Then, we hypothesized that there would be an impact if we first asked users if they liked the story (our "Care Question") before presenting either of these options.
+So, combining these possibilities, we ended up with the following variations:

 ![a grid of possibilities?]()